 High, mitigated to Low: Unmitigated health risk to U.S. personnel is high year round for hepatitis A and typhoid/paratyphoid fever, and Moderate for diarrhea-protozoal.
-Mitigation was in place to reduce the risks to low.
+Mitigation was in place to reduce

+Page 11 of 23 Reviewed by CENTCOM (03 June 2015) Final Approval Date (12 February 2016) the risks to low.
 Hepatitis A, typhoid/paratyphoid fever, and diarrhea-protozoal disease may cause prolonged illness in a small percentage of personnel (less than 1% per month).
 Although much rarer, other potential diseases in this area that are also considered a Moderate risk include: hepatitis E, diarrhea-cholera, and brucellosis.